Uwe Mundlos: Military service

 Between 5 April 1994 and 31 March 1995, Uwe Mundlos was a conscript in the German Bundeswehr.
 There he continued his right-wing extremist activities and attracted attention for singing right-wing extremist songs, amongst other things.
 His company commander requested a disciplinary arrest of seven days, because Mundlos "carried a personal business card with the head of Adolf Hitler and a picture of his deputy Rudolf Hess".
 Mundlos was taken into custody, and officers searched his flat, finding 15 cassettes of right-wing extremist music and leaflets from the NPD.
 However, in the opinion of the Truppendienstgerichts Süd in Kassel, this did not constitute "either a criminal offence or the elements of a service offence."
 Mundlos was subsequently released.

 At the same time, the Military Counterintelligence Service listed Mundlos as a suspect.
 In March 1995 he was interrogated by the MCS and asked "whether he could imagine reporting dates for attacks on asylum seekers' homes of which he had become aware of to the police or the constitutional protection authorities".
 Mundlos answered in the negative.
 The MCS kept a file on Mundlos' contacts which was destroyed 15 years after the end of his military service.The matter came to light in September 2012 when MP Hans-Christian Ströbele asked the Bundestag's NSU investigation committee about it.
 It caused a scandal because the German Ministry of Defence had known about the existence of the documents for some time.

 Mundlos was eventually promoted to the rank of Private, and to Private First Class in the reserves upon his retirement.
 He was trained with assault rifles, machine guns and the Walther P1.
 Mundlos had "performed well" as a gunner and assistant to his company squad leader, according to a certificate from the end of his military service.

 Bomb-making in Jena

 Uwe Mundlos and his friends Böhnhardt and Zschäpe had been active in neo-Nazi activities since the mid-1990s.
-On 9 November 1996, the memorial day of Kristallnacht, when multiple hundreds of Jews were murdered, hand axes, batons, a throwing star, knives, a BB gun and a Nazi poster were found in their car.
+On 9 November 1996, the 58th anniversary of Kristallnacht, when multiple hundreds of Jews had been murdered, a police traffic stop found hand axes, batons, a throwing star, knives, a BB gun and a Nazi poster in the friends' car.

 The following events are attributed to Mundlos and his friends: